snap-stanford/snap-python/README.md

 1. Install SWIG for your platform (see below).
 Swig should be able to run from the command-line.

-2. Checkout the snap-python code, and initialize the submodules (SNAP).
+2. Checkout the snap-python code as well as the SNAP C++ code and go to the 'snap-python' repository.

 		git clone git@github.com:snap-stanford/snap-python.git
-		git submodule init
+		git clone git@github.com:snap-stanford/snap.git
-		git submodule update
+		cd snap-python

 2. Then, run `make` from the top-level of `snap-python`.
 This will make the SNAP code into a Python module, using SWIG.
 Finally, it will run some Python tests in the `test` directory.